Starting a WISP: 7 Tips to Help You Grow

 Tip #4: Know Your Numbers

-Recall those banks and government institutions we mentioned?
+Remember those banks and government institutions we mentioned?

-Tip #5: Stick to the Marketing Basics
+Tip #5: Stick to Marketing Basics

 Tip #6: Don’t Just Focus on Your Strengths

 As well as focusing on what you do well, it’s important to also identify areas of weakness.
 After recognizing deficiencies in your business, the next step is making changes to correct them.